The tool to lift your mood, relieve depression, and increase your energy level is at your fingertips.

 Want to know what it is?

 None of us go through life without, from time to time, experiencing periods where we feel out of balance, down, or just generally paralyzed.
 Depression, stress, and low energy levels can have a big impact on the choices you make in your daily life, and may well mean that you start withdrawing from social contexts, stop calling your friends, and withdraw into yourself.

 Fortunately, however, many of us have good strategies for how we recharge when we feel down.
-We can spend time reading a good book, listening to music, watching a good movie, exercising, going for a walk, talking to a partner, spouse or good friend or writing a diary, just to name some of the tools we can use.
+We can spend time reading a good book, listening to music, watching a good movie, exercising, going for a walk, talking to a partner, spouse, or good friend, or writing in our journal, just to name some of the tools we can use.

-In connection with yoga, we work to connect body, mind and breath.
-In our daily practice, we work with specific focus on integrating breath with movement, and to create increased awareness of our breathing.
+In connection with yoga, you work to connect body, mind, and breath.
+In your daily practice, you work with a specific focus on integrating breath with movement and creating increased awareness of your breathing.
 A yoga class often begins with focusing on the breath, and through the breath the body is relaxed.
-We can use the breath to calm and balance us, to strengthen the body and mind, to cool or warm the body, always with the aim of promoting and maintaining our overall health.
+You can use the breath to calm and balance you, to strengthen the body and mind connection, to cool or warm the body, always with the aim of promoting and maintaining your overall health.

 The tool is your breath and

 the technique is increased focus and attention on breathing.

 Here is a little story to illustrate the value of breath.
 The importance of our breath is described very tellingly in chapter five of the ancient Indian text "Chandogya Upanishad."
 The five senses debate who is the most important.
 Tongue (speech), eyes (sight), ear (hearing), mind (brain), and nose (breath).
 To find an answer to the problem, they agree that they will each leave the body for a year, and let the others manage the body for this period of time.
 After 5 years, when all 5 have returned, one winner will be declared.